top of page

 The Art of Losing

-I had nightmares about what probably happened the morning she was found, keeled over on the side of her bed, her skin a pallid blue.
-I imagine the horrified, wailing sobs of her mother as she tried to shake the life back into her, in the exact way as when she was born with two lungs full of mucus.
-This time, Lena stayed silent.
-Her color did not flood back and there was no triumphant cry.
-As her body was wheeled away by the mortuary attendants, the neighbors on their porches gawked, like she was a spectacle.
-Like she was a circus animal.
-Was it on purpose? they wondered.
-Was it a big fuck you?
+I had nightmares about what happened the morning they found Lena keeled over in bed, her skin pallid blue.
+I imagined the primal, wailing sobs of her mother as she tried to shake the life back into her.
+It was a shadow of the day she was born, pink as a sumo wrestler with two mucus-filled lungs.
+This time, she remained silent.
+Her color did not come flooding back and there was no triumphant cry.
+Instead, she was wheeled away by mortuary attendants, wrapped loosely in a black tarp like a mummy.
+Even though you couldn't see her, the neighbors gawked from their porches.
+You couldn't see anything about her.
+She was just an amorphous blob.

 “What do you mean you can’t find it, Lena?
 It was right fucking here literally two hours ago!”
 My chest was tight and I could feel my heart pounding in the tips of my fingers.
 We were still wired from trying to keep the high going all night long.
 Now, I felt like a horrible person and my face was cold and numb.